sg3des/autoroute/README.md

 		Json interface{}
 	}

-Default controller `Main` and method `Index` mean that url path `/` calls to `Main.Index()`, which incidentally is similar to `/main/index` and `/index`

-AutoRoute can automate parse json requests to your structs:

-if request contains in field *"Content-Type"* of header - *"application/json"*, it's trying parse body of request to your controller struct by condition: if exists field with name *"Json"* - json parsed to it, else to the controller itself.
+AutoRoute can automate parse json requests: if request contains in field *"Content-Type"* of header - *"application/json"* - trying parse body of request to your controller struct by condition: if in struct exists field with name *"Json"* - json parsed to it, else to the controller itself.

+example of controller for standard struct:

+	package controllers

+	type Books autoroute.Controller

+	func (c *Books) Read() {
+		c.W.Write([]byte{"this is Books Read page"})
+	}

+as aforesaid struct may be another, furthermore is possible to return an answer as []byte:

+	package controllers

+	type Books struct {
+		ID string
+		Name string
+		Page int
+	}

+	func (c *Books) Read() []byte {
+		return []byte{"this is Books Read page by own struct"}
+	}

+For access to `/` url path need use default controller `Main` and method `Index` which calls to `Main.Index()`, which incidentally is similar to `/main/index` and `/index`

 ##USAGE